 Health and Safety

 Our top priority is the health and well-being of our students, families, and staff.
 We continue to be highly attentive to the requirements and guidance from the U.S. Centers for Disease Control and Prevention (CDC), regional and local authorities including the Washington State Department of Health (DOH) and Public Health – Seattle and King County, as well as the Office of the Superintendent of Public Instruction (OSPI).
-As you are aware, there is no way to fully guard against transmission, but with strict adherence to the following safety measures, we hope to keep risk to a minimum.
+As you are aware, there is no way to fully guard against transmission, but with strict adherence to the following health and safety measures, we hope to keep risk to a minimum.

 All students, faculty, staff, and visitors are required to wear a face covering at all times, indoors and outdoors, while on campus.
 This protocol is in accordance with the requirements of the DOH and OSPI.
 Refer to the Washington State Department of Health Guidance on Cloth Face Coverings for more information.
 If an individual does not have a face mask, one will be provided by the School.